amccormick2020/Optimal_Cost_Minimizing_Algorithm/README.md

 # Optimal Error Minimizing Algorithm Over Scatterplots

-Repo is public for showcasing purposes only.
+July 2023 - Minimizes error by fitting multiple lines of best fit over scatterplot datasets.
 If you are a student, do not copy my code.
 "An Aggie does not lie, cheat or steal or tolerate those who do".

-Minimizes error by fitting multiple lines of best fit over scatterplot datasets.

 Takes a python dictionary as input with 4 key-value pairs, example instances provided